 Live TV, ladies and gentlemen.
 In what will go down as one of the biggest gaffes in Academy Award history, veteran actors Warren Beatty and Faye Dunaway mistakenly announced La La Land had won Best Picture.
 The actual winner was Barry Jenkins' Moonlight—a critical darling few thought the Academy would actually give the top gong to.

 As the La La Land cast and crew took the stage, producer Fred Berger's victory speech was interrupted by a very sheepish looking Beatty.
 Co-producer Jordan Horowitz cut in, telling the shocked crowd, "Moonlight you won Best Picture… This is not a joke."
 He welcomed Moonlight up on stage to collect the award.

 Trying to lighten the mood, host Jimmy Kimmel shouted, "Warren, what have you done?" as the Moonlight cast made their way on stage.
-Beatty defended himself, clarifying he and wife Faye Dunaway had been handed the wrong envelope, which read "Emma Stone, La La Land."
+Beatty defended himself, clarifying he and Faye Dunaway had been handed the wrong envelope, which read "Emma Stone, La La Land."

 Watch the whole thing play out below: